 Initial Claims

-Initial claims is the number of new jobless claims filed by individuals seeking to receive unemployment benefits.
+Initial claims are the number of new jobless claims filed by individuals seeking to receive unemployment benefits.

 Continued Claims